tobiasschmidt89/tobiasschmidt.me/src/pages/privacy.md

 The data sent by you to us via contact requests remain with us until you request us to delete, revoke your consent to the storage or the purpose for the data storage lapses (e.g. after completion of your request).
 Mandatory statutory provisions - in particular statutory retention periods - remain unaffected.

-In case you want to send emails or files that include personal or important data it is recommended to encrypt them with Tobias Schmidt's public [PGP key](/tobiasschmidt.pgp).
+In case you want to send emails or files that include personal or important data it is recommended to encrypt them with Tobias Schmidt's public [PGP key][PGP].

 ## Plug-ins and Tools

 N/A

+{% include "abbr.njk" %}
+{% include "links.njk" %}